 Any employee found to be engaging in retaliation will be subject to disciplinary action, up to and including dismissal from employment at Lesley University.

 Reasonable efforts will be made to protect the privacy and confidences of all parties during the investigation, consistent with and subject to the University’s need to investigate the complaint and/or implement any corrective action.
-Lesley will make reasonable efforts to investigate and respond to the complaint consistent with a Reporter’s request for confidentiality or request not to pursue an investigation.
-If a Reporter insists that the Reporter’s name or other identifiable information not be disclosed to the Respondent or others, Lesley’s ability to respond may be limited.
+Lesley will make reasonable efforts to investigate and respond to the complaint consistent with a Reporter’s request for confidentiality or request not to pursue an investigation (or, if the Reporter is not the individual who reportedly experienced the alleged misconduct, that individual’s request).
+If a Reporter (or the individual who reportedly experienced the alleged misconduct) insists that the Reporter’s name (or the name of the individual who reportedly experienced the alleged misconduct) or other identifiable information not be disclosed to the Respondent or others, Lesley’s ability to respond may be limited.

-However, Lesley will evaluate requests for confidentiality and may share information or take action in order to assist the Reporter or the University community.
+However, the Coordinator will evaluate requests for confidentiality and may, in the Coordinator’s discretion, share information or take action in order to assist the Reporter or the University community.

 Information gathered during one investigation may be used in other investigations at the discretion of the University.